sfnaturemaps/sfnature101/README.md

 This is intentionally a very lightwieght solution.
 If you wanted to adapt to your own story, just create one or more CartoDb maps and get the `viz.json` links (by accessing the API tab under "Publish").
 Those get swapped into the `viz.json: ` parameters, [like this](https://github.com/GreenInfo-Network/sfnaturemaps/blob/gh-pages/index.html#L495).

 Then edit the markdown text elements, image links and centerpoints to showcase other places and stories.
 The three categories (wild life, wild lands, and wild rides) came out of a series of focus groups in 2015, so we think they're solid and any city could make a great map with justthose three elements.
-But if you want to change those, dig into `Odyssey_GIN.js` with four find-replace and have at it ([here's an example line](https://github.com/GreenInfo-Network/sfnaturemaps/blob/gh-pages/Odyssey_GIN.js#L974).
+But if you want to change those, dig into `Odyssey_GIN.js` with four find-replace and have at it ([here's an example) line](https://github.com/GreenInfo-Network/sfnaturemaps/blob/gh-pages/Odyssey_GIN.js#L974).

-This was developed by [GreenInfo Network](http://greeninfo.org) in 2016, in collaboration with sfnaturemaps.org and with funding from the SEED Foundation.
+This was developed by [GreenInfo Network](http://greeninfo.org) in 2016, in collaboration with [San Francisco Nature Mapping Project] (http://sfnaturemaps.org) and with funding from the SEED Foundation.